bartekdobija/spark-cdh-vagrant/README.md

-# Spark 1.6.x/2.x & CDH 5 Vagrantfile
+# Spark 2.x & CDH 6 Vagrantfile

-Vagrantfile with the Cloudera CDH 5 & Spark 1.6.x/2.x configuration.
+Vagrantfile with the Cloudera CDH 6 & Spark 2.x configuration.
-The VM is provisioned with the basic configuration of HDFS, Yarn, Hive, Oozie, Spark & MySQL (Metastore DB).
+The VM is provisioned with basic HDFS, Yarn, Hive, Spark & MySQL (Metastore DB).

 After the VM has been provisioned, run Spark with the below command: